drawbuildplay/blog/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack.md

 Once the shelves are ready, trim is in place, and moldings are back in, then its on to the finishing touches.

-Ikea furniture tends to come with a coating which doesn't play all that friendly with paint.
+IKEA furniture tends to come with a coating which doesn't play all that friendly with paint.
 You will need to sand every shelf, and every corner down to create a slightly rougher surface for the paint to grip to.
 Then use the BIN primer to prime each surface.

 Caulking also goes a long way in giving these shelves a professional built in appearance.
 Caulk each shelf , the holes on the sides, and any gaps you see.
 You may also have a small gap between the side walls and the trim.
 If the gap is too big, Caulk will not hold.
 You can get rubber filler tubes from your local hardware store that you can squeeze into those gaps, and then caulk over that.